ramalok/PIDA/README.md

 Author and year of publication

 ### Link
-DOI or link to paper
+DOI or other link to each reference

 ### Database
+Either MicroEcoSystems or TARA

 ### Interaction ID
-Identifier for each entry
+ Unique identifier for each entry

 ### Habitat<br />
 Marine, brackish or freshwater